christophsax/seasonalbook.content/proposal/outline.md

 This short section outlines the future projects in the seasonal adjustment field.
 Daily or multiple seasonal adjustment plays a major role here.
-Ideally, examples of who to solve these problems are given.
+Ideally, examples of how to solve these problems are given.

 - Daily adjustment